Vedant252/Walmart-Project/README.md

 The workflow includes data cleaning, preprocessing, feature engineering, SQL analysis, and solving real-world business problems using advanced SQL concepts such as **CTEs, Window Functions, Aggregate Functions, CASE Statements, and Date Functions**.

-The project demonstrates a complete analytics workflow followed by data analysts—from raw data to business insights.
+The project demonstrates a complete analytics workflow followed by data analysts from raw data to business insights.

 ---